Side-scrolling video game: Beat 'em ups

-In 1984, Hong Kong cinema-inspired Kung-Fu Master laid the foundations for side-scrolling beat 'em ups, by simplifying the combat of Karate Champ and introducing numerous enemies along a side-scrolling playfield.Kunkel, Bill; Worley, Joyce; Katz, Arnie, "The Furious Fists of Sega!", Computer Gaming World, Oct 1988, pp. 48-49 In 1986, Technōs Japan's Nekketsu Kōha Kunio-kun introduced street brawling to the genre.
+In 1984, Hong Kong cinema-inspired Kung-Fu Master laid the foundations for side-scrolling beat 'em ups, by simplifying the combat of Karate Champ and introducing numerous enemies along a side-scrolling playfield.
+In 1986, Technōs Japan's Nekketsu Kōha Kunio-kun introduced street brawling to the genre.
 The Western adaptation Renegade (released the same year) added an underworld revenge plot that proved more popular with gamers than the principled combat sport of other games.
 Renegade set the standard for future beat 'em up games as it introduced the ability to move both horizontally and vertically.